Constipation in dogs is defined as difficulty in passing stool or an inability to do so over an extended period of time.

 - High fluid loss during febrile illnesses

-- Too little exercise or lack of opportunities for defecation
+- Insufficient exercise or lack of opportunities for defecation

-- A diet that is too low in fiber or too high in it
+- A diet that is too low or too high in fiber

-Some of the most common medical causes of constipation in dogs include:
+Some of the most common medical causes of constipation in dogs are:

-- Inflammation of the anal sacs at the anus
+- Inflammation of the anal glands at the anus

 - Weak intestinal wall

-- Bone fractures in the dog's pelvic area
+- Fractures in the pelvic area of the dog

 - Tumors